a83848400/CN-Cheats-Collection/README.md

 The most complete cheats collection for the PS4 and PS5 with interactive cheats index in Chinese

+everyday will git github master to branches chinese-build with cheats in in Chinese

 thanks TeeKay87 and kylinCore

 fork from